Fed's Rosengren: 'Modest' QE3 cut may make sense in a few months

 Rosengren said such improvements are consistent with his current expectations.

-While Fed policy hawks have for months called for a reduction in the Fed's bond-buying program, Rosengren's comments Wednesday signal growing support closer to the Fed's policy-making core for dimming the switch on monetary stimulus as early as this summer.
+While Fed policy hawks have for months called for a reduction in the Fed's bond-buying program, Rosengren's comments Wednesday, hedged as they were, signal growing support closer to the Fed's policy-making core for a possible cut in the monetary stimulus as early as this summer.

-Indeed, financial markets have been pricing in a quicker end to the bond-buying program since Fed Chairman Ben Bernanke last week said that a decision to scale back the program could come in the next few meetings of the Fed's policy-setting panel.
+Indeed, financial markets have been pricing in a quicker end to the bond-buying program since Fed Chairman Ben Bernanke last week said that a decision to scale back the program could come in the next few meetings of the Fed's policy-setting panel [ID: L2N0E319C]

-Better-than-expected data from the housing sector, and improving consumer confidence, have also stoked such expectations, and Fed officials appear increasingly willing to nod to such improvements by reducing stimulus.
+Better-than-expected data from the housing sector, and improving consumer confidence, have also stoked such expectations.

-"A consensus has formed that tapering is a way to signal that progress is being made toward substantial improvement (in the labor market outlook), even if that goal hasn't been completely achieved," JPMorgan economists said in a research note entitled "Et Tu, Rosengren?"

-Rosenren made clear that his opennness to easing up on the monetary gas pedal is driven by improvements in the labor market, rather than by fears of financial market disruption.
-So far the benefits of the bond-buying significantly outweigh its potential costs, Rosengren said.

 Rosengren has been one of the Fed's most ardent supporters of its bond-buying program, known as QE3 because it is the Fed's third round of so-called quantitative easing since the Great Recession.